Shmuma/rethinking-2ed-julia/docs/index.md

 In addition to those main dependencies, notebook relies on several other Julia packages, you will find their list in [Project.toml](https://github.com/Shmuma/rethinking-2ed-julia/blob/main/Project.toml)

-Besides notebooks, I also published my solutions to the practice problems, which could be [found here](https://github.com/Shmuma/rethinking-2ed-julia/tree/main/solutions), but please try to solve them yourself (in addition, my solutions might be just wrong).
+Besides notebooks, I also published my solutions to the practice problems, which could be [found here](https://github.com/Shmuma/rethinking-2ed-julia/tree/main/solutions), but please first try to solve them yourself, as it is much more fun (in addition, my solutions might be just wrong).

 ## Contents